All Episodes

 Some of them are very controversial, describing the nuclei of an atom as a mini black hole.

-But the latest one, making a prediction of actually exactly the radius And the mass of that mini black hole we call the nuclei of an atom or the proton.
+But the latest one, making a prediction of actually exactly the radius and the mass of that mini black hole we call the nuclei of an atom or the proton.

 What has to be done to prove your prediction?

-Well, when I published it, what needed to be done is an accurate measurement of the radius of the proton, which I thought, oh my God, I might, you know, I might not be around by the time that's done, and, you know, I might never see that happen.
+Well, when I published it, what needed to be done is an accurate measurement of the radius of the proton, which I thought, oh my God, I might not be around by the time that's done.

-And then, unbeknown to me, an experiment was actually being carried out in Switzerland in an accelerator to measure more precisely the radius of the proton than ever.
+And then unbeknown to me, an experiment was actually being carried out in Switzerland in an accelerator to measure more precisely the radius of the proton than ever.

 And it was published about two months after I published my paper.

-And the prediction startled, actually the measurement startled the scientific community because it was too small to support the standard model of physics, but it was exact to my model.
+And the prediction startled the, actually the measurement startled the scientific community because it was too small to support the standard model of physics.

 And it was really amazing that it happened so quickly and that my prediction got confirmed so fast.

-And what it says is really incredible, because it actually says that all the protons are acting upon each other, and that this system is one big holographic system.
+And what it says is really incredible because it actually says that all the protons are acting upon each other and that this system is one big holographic system.

-And the way their equations are written, it shows that all the information of all the other protons in the universe are present in one single proton.
+And the way their equations are written, it shows that like all the information of all the other protons in the universe are present in one single proton.

 And in terms of vacuum fluctuation, in terms of information inside the volume of one proton, you know, a little bit like a CD-ROM might have an orchestra on it.

-single particle and and it's interaction together is what like the information moving through the thing this is how I I made the equation actually predicts the correct mass and radius of that of that proton so so it it's it's really saying the universe itself there was a brief little interruption there Let me ask you this.
+It's like all the information of everything else in the universe is present in one single particle and its interaction together is what, like the information moving through the thing, this is how I made the equation, actually predicts the correct mass and radius of that proton.

 You made the prediction, which is really sticking your neck out, and it was all done with mathematics, you said, right?